jimregan/notes/_drafts/2026-01-25-hungarian-notes.md

 * **óceáni kőzetlemez** – oceanic crust / oceanic plate
 * **létrejön / jönnek létre** – to come into existence / be formed
 * **évvel ezelőtt** – years ago

-If you want next time, I can also **compress this into one clean scientific paragraph** or give you **natural spoken-English equivalents** (lecture vs documentary style).

 -----